-Do be flexible on your floor plan, location, school district, and even price range.
+Do have flexibility on your floor plan, location, school district, and even price range.

 Above all, don’t overestimate what it will cost (time and $$) to update/upgrade the house to what you have been dreaming of:

 Appliance packages can save you a bundle.
-There are appliance packages at Best Buy for a stainless refrigerator, dishwasher, range, and microwave/range hood as low as $1,500—really.
+There are appliance packages at Best Buy for a stainless refrigerator, dishwasher, range, and microwave/range hood as low as $3,000—really.

 Don’t let flooring cause you to reject a home.
 The new luxury vinyl planks look great and are inexpensive.
 Rip the old, yucky carpet out yourself—it is kind of fun and not difficult.